Professor Norm Matloff

 Another example involves Gender as a covariate.
 Card finds that actually being Asian is a plus among women applicants.
-This of course may reflect the fact that AA covers not only race but also gender; more on this below.
+This of course may reflect the fact that AA covers not only race but also gender; more on this later.

-Analysis by conservative writer Ron Unz compared the time trends of Asian enrollment in selective colleges vs. number of college-age Asians, from 1990 to 2011.
+Analysis by conservative writer Ron Unz compared the time trends of Asian enrollment in selective colleges vs. number of college-age Asians nationwide, from 1990 to 2011.
 He found that Asian enrollment at Caltech had tracked the number of Asians in the U.S., but that the Ivy League college Asian enrollments seem to have hit a plateau.

 However, an interesting sample size issue arises in one aspect.
 The plaintiffs state that Asian applicants get higher ratings from alumni interviewers than what is seen in the Personal Rating.
 But an important component of the latter is teacher letters of recommendation, which the alumni interviewers do not see.
 Statistically speaking, a teacher, who has seen the student for an entire year, can provide more accurate information than can an alumnus/a who chats with the student for 15-30 minutes.

 Much has been made by the press, and indeed by Prof. Arcidiacono, of the Personal Rating that is part of the Harvard admissions process.
 A key question then is, What does this rating actually measure?
 In other words, there is a data quality issue.
 Given the widespread concern, e.g. that Harvard was stereotyping Asian applicants as "quiet" or even "dull," it is worth discussing this in some detail here.

 Arcidiacono found that the Asian applicants tended to have lower scores in Personal Rating.
 Unfortunately, this has been misinterpreted as some kind of rating of, say charisma.
 In fact, it is far broader than a personality rating.

 Recall my "dinner party" analogy.
 Just as a highly successful person who grew up in a small town in Wyoming may make an interesting dinner guest, Harvard values this in its student body as well, and so do the other highly selective colleges.
 Such a factor then becomes part of an applicant's Personal Rating.
 (Stanford's term, the Personal Context, better captures this notion.)